 This trail was completed in Spring 2015 and is a dry weather trail winding through the woods from Brittany Place subdivision to Legacy Park.
 Take a walk and hear the quiet of the woods and watch the native animals in their habitat.
 The Koontz Fort Trail received its name after Nicholas Koontz, who built a fort during the war of 1812, located on Highway N, which is the old Boone's Lick Trail Way.

 The Lake is accessible from Lohmar Lane via Madison Park Drive, or utilize the 10' wide paved pedestrian bridge over Dardenne Creek.
 It is a nine acre lake, houses a small gazebo, restroom and offers 0.7 mile paved walking trail.
 Vantage Lake received its name from the home builder of Madison Park Subdivision.

 Garden space is available near Vantage Lake.
 We currently have some of the space occupied with vegetable gardeners, but does have room for additional gardeners to enjoy.
 Contact City Administrator 636-498-6565, to obtain community garden space.
 Currently there is no access to water at the community garden.

 is accessible from Cottleville Parkway (near SCC) to Harmony Estates Drive.
-It is a five acre lake, has a nice fishing dock, Pavilion C, & D, restroom, off street parking and a 0.6 mile paved walking trail.
+Harmony Lake is a five acre lake, a nice fishing dock, Pavilion C, & D, restroom, off street parking and features Podhorn Trail; a 0.6 mile paved walking trail.
 Harmony Lake received its name from former property owner and life long resident, Mrs. Podhorn who stated she enjoyed the peace and harmony of her farm.